About emotional style

 - Social Intuition: How skilled you are at picking up social signals from other people.

-- Self-Awareness: How well you are able to perceive the physical sensations in your body that signal emotions.
+- Self-Awareness: How well you can perceive the physical sensations in your body that signal emotions.

-- Sensitivity to Context: Your ability to regulate emotional responses depending on the context you're in.
+- Sensitivity to Context: Your ability to regulate emotional responses depending on the context.

 Measuring your emotional style